Best Hotspot Data Plans 2024

 What should you look for in a hotspot data plan?

 The best mobile hotspot plans give you the most Wi-Fi data possible for every dollar you spend.
 The plan you pick should operate over a large enough network that you’ll get internet wherever you use it.
-And it should be compatible with a good-quality hotspot device that gives you fast speeds and lets you connect at least 10 devices.
+It should also be compatible with a good-quality hotspot device that gives you fast speeds and lets you connect at least 10 devices.

 Most hotspot plans give you a set amount of data per month.
 But if you’re traveling or need a Wi-Fi hotspot only intermittently, consider getting a prepaid plan so you pay for only the amount of data you need.

-If you want to know more about the nitty gritty on what makes a hotspot plan worthwhile, read our longer hotspot features guide further down on this page.
+If you want to know more about the nitty gritty on what makes a hotspot plan worthwhile, read our hotspot features guide.

 Pro tip: